ritza-co/handbook/docs/style-guide/Style.md

-# 📝 The Ritza style guide
+# 📝 Welcome to the Ritza style guide

-We have produced hundreds of technical tutorials, articles, and other educational materials.
-Our goal is always to *teach*.
-This often means helping our readers explain complicated technology, either conceptually or by example.

-This is our opinionated style guide.
-Following it will help you produce work that is valuable and easy to understand.
+This is our opinionated style guide, developed to help you produce work that is valuable and easy to understand.

+## Goals and principles

+Our goal is always to **teach**.
+This often means helping our readers understand complicated technology, either conceptually or by example.
+Give your reader the exact information they need and include opportunities for them to learn more.

+To achieve our goal, our content is:
+* **Clear.** Be sure you know what you’re writing about.
+Keep words and sentences as simple as possible.
+* **Useful.** Does the content deliver on the promise your headline made?
+Have you provided all the information the reader will need?
+* **Friendly.** Don’t underestimate or patronize your reader.
+Use informal language.

-## Use an appropriate voice and mood
+## Voice and tone

+Voice and tone is not about what we say, but how we say it.
+We aim to be consistent, functional and clear.
+Here are some tips for how to achieve this:

+### Point of view
-Default to *first person plural* to include the reader in your 'team'

-When explaining how to do something, use first person plural (we/us).
-This means you the author, and the reader.
-You are doing something together.
+Default to **first person plural** to include the reader in your “team”.
+This means you and the reader are doing something together:

 ✅ "Next, we'll install the widget factory to create widgets efficiently."

-Sometimes it's more efficient to use the imperative mood and "instruct" the reader by telling them what needs to be done.
-This is harsher but often less wordy, so use your judgement
+Sometimes it's more efficient to use the **second person imperative** and "instruct" the reader by telling them what needs to be done.
+This can be harsher but it's often less wordy, so use your judgement:

 * ⚠️ "We can do this by using our package manager.
-We'll acheive this by typing `sudo apt-install widget-factory`"
+We'll achieve this by typing `sudo apt-install widget-factory`"
 * ✅ "We can do this by using our package manager.
 Type `sudo apt-install widget-factory`"

-As a non-fiction writer, we never want to get in the reader's way - they are not interested in us as people

-* ❌ "I wrote this guide after encountering difficulties with the software myself"
-* ❌ "Next, I'm going to show you how to install a widget factory"

-It's ok to refer to the reader as 'you' in some cases, where the writer is clearly not involved, but in general, default to the 'we' voice wherever possible.
+It's ok to refer to the reader as 'you' in some cases, where the writer is clearly not involved, but in general, default to the 'we' voice wherever possible:

 * ⚠️ "As you might remember from the [previous tutorial](#), widget factories create widgets.
 In this tutorial..."
 * ✅ "In the previous tutorial, we saw how widget factories create widgets.
 In this tutorial..."

+### Voice

+Default to **active voice**.
+This isn’t a hard-and-fast rule.
+Active voice often makes it clearer who is doing what and sounds less stuffy.
+That said, sometimes passive is simply cleaner (often in cases where there isn't a specific subject) - use your judgement.

+* ⚠️ The command will be run by the shell.
+* ✅ Use the shell to run any commands.

+### Things to avoid

+**Avoid getting in the reader’s way:**

+* ❌ "I wrote this guide after encountering difficulties with the software myself"
+* ❌ "Next, I'm going to show you how to install a widget factory"

+**Avoid 'marketing' speak.**

+Never try to sell something to the reader.
+Don't say a product makes things easy, that a design is beautiful, or use any text that you might find on a SaaS landing page.

-## Avoid anything you might find in an encyclopaedia or academic paper
+**Avoid anything you might find in an encyclopaedia or academic paper.**

-Most people have been taught to write "wrong" at school.
-You should watch [this video](https://www.youtube.com/watch?v=vtIzMaLkCaM) if you have time, but in short

-Don't use anything that you might find at the start of a Wikipedia article or a dictionary.
-Your reader isn't interested in definitions - or if they are they can easily find these elsewhere.
+Your reader isn't interested in definitions - or if they are, they can easily find these elsewhere.

 If you're writing an article on NER, instead of starting with